plone/training/mastering-plone/plone5.rst

 What's New in Plone 5 and 5.1
 =============================

-Plone 5.0 was released in September 2015 and is the currently at version 5.0.8 main version if Plone.
+Plone 5.0 was released in September 2015.
 Plone 5 was a mayor release, that changed the content type framework, the user interface and the default design.

-Plone 5.1 will be released in Oktober 2017 and holds a couple of smaller improvements.
+Plone 5.1 was released in Oktober 2017 and holds a couple of smaller improvements.

 If you are already familiar with Plone 5 and 5.1 you can skip this section.